arp242/goatcounter/README.markdown

 GoatCounter is a web counter.

-There are two ways to run this: as **hosted service starting at $3/month**, or run it on your own server.
-Check out [https://www.goatcounter.com][www] for the hosted service and user documentation. *Note: not yet online; come back in a few days if you managed to find this repo somehow*.
+There are two ways to run this: as **hosted service starting at $3/month** (*free* during initial beta!) or run it on your own server.
+Check out [https://www.goatcounter.com][www] for the hosted service and user documentation.

 There's a live demo at [https://arp242.goatcounter.com][demo].